eProsima/Fast-DDS/README.md

 eProsima (www.eprosima.com) is a SME company focused on networking middleware with special attention to the OMG standard called Data Distribution Service for Real-time systems (DDS). eProsima develops new features and plug-ins for DDS, interoperability tools, and personalized networking middleware solutions for its customers.

+## Release 0.4
+* New and improved API.
+* Simple Endpoint Discovery Protocol.
+* Latency and Throughput Tests included.

 ## Release 0.3.1

 * Reliable and Best-Effort communication.